C3Suryansu/image-recognition-with-keras-convolutional-neural-networks/index.md

 ## Useful References

-Many thanks for reading — the link to the GitHub repository (to run this example yourself) is included at the "View on GitHub" link at the top of the page.
+Many thanks for reading — the link to the GitHub repository is included at the **View on GitHub** link at the top of the page.

 There is also a YouTube tutorial available on this topic [here](https://www.youtube.com/watch?v=jnCcVohJZH0).

 Additionally, I highly recommend the Deep Learning with Python guide by François Chollet — which I consulted when constructing the model for this example.